-If you’ve been living life with large and heavy breasts, you may be experiencing a wide range of physical symptoms including physical aches and chronic strain on your neck, back and shoulders.
+If you’ve been living life with large and heavy breasts, you may be experiencing a wide range of physical symptoms including physical aches and chronic strain on your neck, back, and shoulders.
 You might also feel like your breasts are out of proportion with your body shape.
 If you’re ready to reduce the size of your breasts and give yourself a break from the stress of carrying the weight in your back and shoulders, you may want to consider having breast reduction surgery.
-If you have gynecomastia (enlargement of breasts in the male body) a breast reduction can alleviate your symptoms.
+Additionally, men who have gynecomastia (enlargement of breasts in the male body) may find a breast reduction can alleviate their symptoms.

-Breast reduction is a surgical procedure that removes excess fat, tissue and skin from the breasts in order to achieve a more proportional look for the body.
-The correct name for the procedure is reduction mammoplasty and it helps to successfully alleviate the pain associated with larger breasts.
+Breast reduction is a surgical procedure that removes excess fat, tissue, and skin from the breasts in order to achieve a more proportional look for the body.
+The formal name for the procedure is reduction mammaplasty and it helps to successfully alleviate the pain associated with larger breasts.

 There are many reasons you might consider having breast reduction surgery, most of which involve reducing the breasts to ease pain and increase mobility.

-Larger breasts can cause pain in the neck, back and shoulders as your body has to strain to hold up such weight.
+Physical Pain: Larger breasts can cause pain in the neck, back, and shoulders as your body have to strain to hold up the weight.
 Pain can also keep you from participating in activities that you love like exercise or some recreational activities.
 Your large breasts may also be giving you a chronic rash which has become bothersome to treat.

 During your consultation, you’ll want to discuss the reasons why you’re unhappy with your breasts and what results you want to see from a breast reduction surgery.
-Your surgeon will talk about the best options available and show you want you can hope to expect from breast reduction surgery.
-Measurements will need to be taken and you’ll be show before and after pictures, as well as, see a 3D picture of what your results will look like after surgery.
+Your surgeon will talk about the best options available and show you what you can hope to expect from breast reduction surgery.
+Measurements will need to be taken and you’ll be shown before and after pictures.

 If you are a candidate for breast reduction surgery, your surgeon may give you a list of things to do before your surgery, perhaps recommend a mammogram and avoid smoking or taking aspirin before your procedure.
 Make sure you bring a list of questions and worries to discuss with your surgeon.
 A list will help make sure you don’t forget to ask any important questions before your surgery day.

 After your consultation, you’ll be given a surgery day and instructions to follow the day before your surgery.
-You’ll most likely have your surgery in an outpatient surgery center or a hospital.
-You’ll most likely be able to go home the same day but some patients may need to spend one night in the hospital.
+You’ll have your surgery in an outpatient surgery center.
+You’ll be able to go home the same day.

 There are various steps that will take place during your procedure.
-First, you’ll be given anesthesia so that you will not fill any pain during surgery.
+First, you’ll be given anesthesia so that you will not feel any pain during surgery.
 Your surgeon will then make an incision around your nipple and down the front of your breast, usually called a keyhole incision.
-Next, your surgeon will remove excess fat, tissue and skin (usually by means of a liposuction) and reposition the breasts.
+Next, your surgeon will remove excess fat, tissue, and skin (usually by means of liposuction) and reposition the breasts.
 Finally, the areola and the nipple will be repositioned and tightened when necessary.
 The last step will be to close your incision.
-After which, you’ll be taken to the recovery room.
-Your surgery should take around 3 to 5 hours depending on how large your breasts are and how much nipple reconstruction needs to take place.
+After this, you’ll be taken to the recovery room.
+Your surgery should take around 1 to 3 hours depending on how large your breasts are and how much nipple reconstruction needs to take place.

 In the recovery room, you’ll be monitored until you wake up from anesthesia and are able to go home.
-If your surgery is particularly long, you may need to spend the night in the hospital to help with your recovery.
 You will have to have someone drive you home from surgery and present for your recovery at home for at least the first 24 to 48 hours.